-The Pennsylvania State Zero Tolerance Law
+The Pennsylvania State Zero Tolerance Law (in part Title 75; §3802)

 The legislature passed a law making it illegal for anyone under 21 (a minor) to drive with any amount of alcohol in his/her system.
 The law states "a minor shall not drive, operate or be in physical control of a motor vehicle while having any alcohol in his/her system" (hence the "Zero Tolerance" terminology).
 Title 75: Section 3718.
 A minor apprehended with a .02% of alcohol in his/her system would be charged with a Driving Under the Influence (DUI) violation.